softwareguru/abracadata/content/speakers/_index.md

 ---

-### Meet our Sorcerers of the first edition of Abracadata
+### Meet our Confirmed Sorcerers of the first edition of Abracadata